itublg/itucs-vmimage/README.rst

   (the main item, not any of the subitems).

-- Read the `Connecting to eduroam <eduroam.rst>`_ document for connecting your computer to the "eduroam" on campus.
+- Read the `Connecting to eduroam <eduroam.rst>`_ document for connecting your computer to the "eduroam" network on campus.

 - Check out the `Using the ITU cloud storage service <kovan.rst>`_ document for accessing your files from various devices.
 You will need this especially